ASCLEPIUS-URV/Graphormer-with-Softmax-Biases/README.md

 ## Data Format

+For the GCN/GAT models converted data is in Datasets_pt.
 The input data should be a JSON file containing a list of graph dictionaries.
 Each graph dictionary should have the following format:
 JSONL files of a similar structure can be converted using convert_dataset.py